Session 10/15Page 6/7: Topic D: Improving relations in the foster family network

 QUESTIONS FOR REFLECTION AND DIALOGUE

-- Do you recognize these problems between caregivers concerning your foster child?
+- Do you recognize these problems in your network concerning your foster child?

-- What challanges have you met in making everyone in the network understand the child’s behaviour in different situations?
+- What challenges have you met in making everyone in the network understand the child’s behaviour in different situations?

 - Do you have experiences, ideas or suggestions about how to make people in the network cooperate?